wp-plugins/wp-sanitize-file-name-plus/readme.txt

 == Description ==

 Empty spaces and special characters can create some problems.
-This plugin santize filename on new media files uploads.

 = Features =

-* Remove latin special characters used in filename
+* Remove latin special characters used in file name
-* Make filename lowercase
+* Make file name lowercase

 == Installation ==